LEXXSAS/chat-bot-and-screenshot-sender/README.md

 #### On server folder
+command "node init -y" and "node install" create .env file and add token in variable "BOT_TOKEN"
+>
-command "node init -y" and "node install" after "nodemon index.js" and "nodemon bot.js" for start express server or "npm run start" and "npm run startbot"
+after "nodemon index.js" and "nodemon bot.js" for start express server or "npm run start" and "npm run startbot"